KittyGiraudel/sass-guidelines/README.md

 ## Contributing

-Feel free to open an issue or to PR [this file](https://github.com/HugoGiraudel/sass-guidelines/blob/gh-pages/index.md).
+Feel free to open an issue or to PR the [`gh-pages` branch](https://github.com/HugoGiraudel/sass-guidelines/tree/gh-pages).

 ## Supporting